The National Center for Jewish Film is an independent 501(c)3 nonprofit arts organization.

 Federal & State

-Since NCJF’s founding, the Center has received uninterrupted support from the National Endowment for the Arts (initially through the American Film Institute) to assist with the preservation of nitrate film materials.
-The National Endowment for the Humanities awarded NCJF a Challenge Grant in 1984.
+Since NCJF’s founding, the Center has received uninterrupted support from the National Endowment for the Arts (initially through the American Film Institute) to assist with the preservation of film materials.
+The National Endowment for the Humanities was an early supporter, awarding NCJF a Challenge Grant in 1984.
 At the state level, the Massachusetts Cultural Council has awarded continuous operational support funding for more than thirty years, and in the 1980s (when such grants were available) a number of conservation grants for film preservation.

 Foundations & Corporations

-NCJF has received substantial grants from the National Film Preservation Foundation for the preservation of rare, “orphan” films.
+NCJF has received numerous grants from the National Film Preservation Foundation for the preservation of rare, “orphan” films.

-Eastman Kodak Company supports NCJF by donating film stock for the Center’s film restorations.
+Eastman Kodak Company has supported NCJF by donating film stock for the Center’s film restorations.

-The Righteous Persons Foundation and the Conference on Jewish Material Claims Against Germany have been generous supporters of NCJF’s cataloging initiative.
+The Righteous Persons Foundation and the Conference on Jewish Material Claims Against Germany have been generous supporters of NCJF.
 Annual allocations from Combined Jewish Philanthropies contributes to operating funds.

 Individuals who contribute to the Center’s on-going Reel Funder campaign have provided invaluable support, help, and encouragement.

-NCJF has received generous support from many individuals and family foundations, including substantial support from Henry & Edith Everett, Arnold & Ruth Picker, and Charles and Isa Rutenberg in establishing the NCJF Yiddish Film Collection; Foundation supporters include the following: Wellfleet Foundation, Kolker Foundation, Koret Foundation, Ronald S. Lauder Foundation, S. H. & Helen R. Scheuer Family Foundation.
+NCJF has received generous support from many individuals and family foundations, including substantial support from Henry & Edith Everett, Arnold & Ruth Picker, Rita & Stanley Kaplan, and Charles and Isa Rutenberg.
+Foundation supporters include: The Righteous Persons Foundation, Wellfleet Foundation, Kenneth Kolker Foundation, Koret Foundation, Ronald S. Lauder Foundation, S. H. & Helen R. Scheuer Family Foundation, Joseph & Rae Gann Foundation, Sidney Stern Memorial Trust.

 Thousands of rare and endangered films with artistic and educational value relevant to the Jewish experience and exclusively owned by NCJF are in critical need of preservation.
 Without your help, these rapidly deteriorating moving images will fade into history.
 Donate funds.
 Donate films.
 Donate film stills, posters, scripts, and handbills.
 Contributions to The National Center for Jewish Film are tax-deductible.

 NCJF relies on earned income to help sustain its unique work.
-NCJF activities include: licensing film footage rights to new film and theater productions and museum exhibitions; distributing films (more than 250 restored classics and new independent films) for public exhibition at film festivals and non-theatrical venues and for DVD sale to institutions and individuals; acting as a fiscal sponsor (non-profit parent organization) for new films in production.
+NCJF activities include: licensing film footage rights to new film and theater productions and museum exhibitions; distributing films (more than 300 restored classics and new independent films) for public exhibition at film festivals and non-theatrical venues and for DVD sale to institutions and individuals; acting as a non-profit parent organization (fiscal sponsor) for new films in production.
 These activities also further NCJF’s mission, which includes making available to the widest possible audience films documenting the vibrancy and diversity of Jewish life.

 In Kind Support - Brandeis University